qcr/openseqslam2/README.md

 ## Known Bugs (roughly ordered by severity):

+* MATLAB's VideoReader is dodgy when first getting to work on Linux (install gstreamer-plugins-base, link against system libstdc++, etc. seem to help... but not all the time...)
 * Under Ubuntu, the window manager sometimes incorrectly places the window title bar over the top of the figure, instead of on top (only current fix is to manually resize window or close and reopen.... not sure who is being stupid here Ubuntu Unity or MATLAB - I suspect Unity)
 * Closing the Tweak popup resets the selected match in Results GUI (this should only be done when applying a tweak, not closing)
 * The help documentation needs work (check for spelling, grammar, etc.)